zai1208/CPBoy-colour/README.md

 ## Building

 If you want to build the emulator from source you will need the [Hollyhock-2 SDK + Newlib](https://github.com/SnailMath/hollyhock-2/).
 Then, run ´make´ in your terminal.
+Or you can just push to your own fork of the repo and it will compile it and publish it as a release.

 ## License